baldurk/renderdoc/docs/getting_started/features.rst

 Vulkan
 ------

-* Support for Vulkan 1.3 on Windows, Linux, Android, and Stadia.
+* Support for Vulkan 1.3 on Windows, Linux, and Android.
 * Event markers and object naming both come from ``VK_EXT_debug_utils`` or deprecated ``VK_EXT_debug_marker``.

 Captures have a very limited amount of portability between machines.
 Many hardware-specific feature uses are baked into captures, and portability depends on how similar the capture and replay hardware are, whether these feature uses can map the same in both cases.
 Captures are however completely portable between different OSes with sufficiently comparable hardware.